TheBnl/silverstripe-boilerplate/README.md

     |-- thirdparty // all thirdparty code goes in here (jquery plugins)
     |-- .gitignore
     |-- _config.php
+    |-- Gemfile // all gem requirements to work with compass and foundaton
     |-- config.rb // config file for sass

 ### SASS / SCSS